Nanotechnology in cosmetics

 Nanomaterials are materials with a size ranging from 1 to 100 nm in at least one dimension.
 At the nanoscale, material properties become different.
 These unique properties can be exploited for a variety of applications, including the use of nanoparticles in skincare and cosmetics products.

-Cosmeceuticals is one of the fastest growing industries in terms of personal care, accompanied by an increase in nanocosmeceuticals research and applications.
+Cosmeceuticals is one of the fastest growing industries in terms of personal care, accompanied by an increase in nano cosmeceuticals research and applications.

 Titanium dioxide and zinc oxide nanoparticles in sunscreen

 Sunscreens are utilized to secure the skin from the destructive impacts of ultraviolet radiation from the sun.
 UVB (290-320 nm) together with UVA-2 (320–340 nm) and UVA-1 (340–400 nm) cause organic and metabolic reactions in the skin.
 Titanium dioxide (TiO2) and zinc oxide (ZnO) minerals are often utilized in sunscreens as inorganic physical sun blockers owing to their absorption of light in the UV range.
-As TiO2 is proven to be more effective for blocking UVB and ZnO in the UVA range, the mix of these particles guarantees abroad-band UV shield.
+As TiO2 is proven to be more effective for blocking UVB and ZnO in the UVA range, the mix of these particles guarantees a broad-band UV shield.

 To solve the cosmetic disadvantage of these opaque sunscreens, TiO2 and ZnO nanoparticles have been used as a replacement for TiO2 and ZnO microparticles.
 Since the surface area to volume proportion of particles increases as the particle measurement diminishes, nanoparticles (NPs), ie, nano objects with all dimensions in the nanoscale, might be increasingly (bio)reactive than typical mass materials.
 When particles become smaller than 100 nm, novel optical attributes develop, owing to discrete nature of nanoparticle optical energy levels.
 Pat et al., for instance, measured a 0.15 eV blue shift for 4.7 nm TiO2 nanoparticles relative to the bulk material counterpart.

 When particles become smaller than the ideal light dispersing size (roughly half of the wavelength) visible light is transmitted and the particles appear transparent.
 This phenomenon explains the cosmetically undesired opaqueness of inorganic sunscreens and makes the utilization of NPs monetarily appealing.
 ZnO particles of 200 nm or smaller are transparent to the human eye.

 TiO2 NPs become more effective sunblocking materials due to their larger surface area to volume ratio.
 The purpose behind this is in direct-illegal gap semiconductors, for example, TiO2, direct electron transmissions are not allowed due to crystal symmetry.
 Absorption is subsequently small.
 However, it might be significantly upgraded when it happens at the precious crystal surface.
 This absorption upgrade gets significant for particles of 20 nm or smaller.
 Similarly, TiO2 becomes visibly transmissive when particle sizes are reduced to 10-20 nm in size.